rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Now you have already three queries which can be used in your GraphQL client (e.g. GraphQL Playground) applications.
-All of them operate on the same User type to fulfil the data requirements in the resolvers.
-Thus each query has to have a matching resolver.
-Did you notice that all queries are grouped under your one unique yet mandatory Query type?
-Basically the Query type lists all your available GraphQL queries which are exposed to your clients as your GraphQL API for reading data.
-In a later section, you will read about the Mutation type for grouping your GraphQL API for writing data.
+You have three queries that can be used in your GraphQL client (e.g. GraphQL Playground) applications.
+All of them operate on the same User type to fulfil the data requirements in the resolvers, so each query has to have a matching resolver.
+All queries are grouped under one unique, mandatory Query type, which lists all available GraphQL queries exposed to your clients as your GraphQL API for reading data.
+Later, you will learn about the Mutation type, for grouping a GraphQL API for writing data.

 ### Exercises:

-* read more about {{% a_blank "the GraphQL schema with Apollo Server" "https://www.apollographql.com/docs/apollo-server/v2/essentials/schema.html" %}}
+* Read more about {{% a_blank "the GraphQL schema with Apollo Server" "https://www.apollographql.com/docs/apollo-server/v2/essentials/schema.html" %}}
-* read more about {{% a_blank "the GraphQL mindset: Thinking in Graphs" "https://graphql.github.io/learn/thinking-in-graphs/" %}}
+* Read more about {{% a_blank "the GraphQL mindset: Thinking in Graphs" "https://graphql.github.io/learn/thinking-in-graphs/" %}}
-* read more about {{% a_blank "nullability in GraphQL" "https://blog.apollographql.com/using-nullability-in-graphql-2254f84c4ed7" %}}
+* Read more about {{% a_blank "nullability in GraphQL" "https://blog.apollographql.com/using-nullability-in-graphql-2254f84c4ed7" %}}

 {{% chapter_header "Apollo Server: Resolvers" "apollo-server-resolvers" %}}

 This section continuous with the GraphQL schema in Apollo Server, but transitions more to the resolver side of the subject.
 In your GraphQL type definitions you have defined types, their relations and their structure.
 But there is nothing about how to get the data.
 That's where the GraphQL resolvers come into play.

-In JavaScript, the resolvers are grouped in a JavaScript object which is often called **resolver map**.
-As you have noticed, each top level query in your Query type has to have a resolver.
-But that's not everything to it.
-Let's see how you can resolve things on a per field level.
+In JavaScript, the resolvers are grouped in a JavaScript object, often called a **resolver map**.
+Each top level query in your Query type has to have a resolver.
+Now, we'll resolve things on a per-field level.

 {{< highlight javascript "hl_lines=14 15 16" >}}
 const resolvers = {